poorsquinky/resume/resume.md

   safety analysis

 #### Senior DevOps Engineer (2015-2019)
-NextGen's first "DevOps" hire, brought in to help steer companywide cloud and application delivery models for a broad product portfolio
+NextGen's first hire for the DevOps Center of Excellence, brought in to help steer companywide cloud and application delivery models for a broad product portfolio

-* Provided guidance to application development teams on cloud and DevOps best practices.
+* Provided guidance and training to outside application development teams on cloud and DevOps best practices.
 * Improved infrastructure development speed and quality by developing modular IaC systems with compliance built in
 * Empowered application development teams by providing reference architectures